peterhinch/micropython-iot/README.md

  2. `SERVER` IP address of local server PC.
  3. `TIMEOUT` In ms. Normally 1500.
 See sections 6 and 7.
  4. `CLIENT_ID` Associates an ESP8266 with its server-side application.
 Must be unique to each client.
-May be zny `\n` terminated Python string.
+May be any `\n` terminated Python string.

 ## 3.1 Installation